Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 For instance, if we choose $a$ to maximize the domain of applicability of the $s$-channel projection, the strongest restriction comes from the $t$-channel Lehmann ellipse and we should use

-In the left panel of Fig.~\ref{fig:hyperbolae} we show a representative sample of these hyperbolae, showing in blue the intersection with the s-channel physical region.
+In the left panel of Fig.~\ref{fig:hyperbolae} we show a representative sample of these hyperbolae, showing in blue the intersection with the $s$-channel physical region.
 The boundary cases correspond to the thicker lines.

 However, in~\ref{subsec:REcomplexdomain} below, we will see that this choice is not so good for our purposes, because the applicability domain in the complex plane does not reach the \kap pole and its uncertainties.